 The Regents Policy Manual defines "professional services" as unique, technical, and/or infrequent functions performed by an independent contractor qualified by education, experience, and/or technical ability to provide services.
 In most cases, these services are of a specific project nature and are not a continuing, ongoing responsibility of the institution.
 The services rendered are predominately intellectual in character even though the contractor may not be required to be licensed.
 Professional service engagements may involve partnerships, corporations, or individuals.
-Some examples of "professional services" typically utilized at the University include consulting, marketing analysis, banking services, medical/physician services, auditing, software development/design.
-Speakers and entertainers do not require a university Professional Services Contractual Agreement (PSA) unless they represent a conflict of interest.
+Some examples of "professional services" typically utilized at the University include consulting, marketing analysis, investigation services, legal services, auditing, and software development/design.
+Speakers and entertainers do not require a university Professional Services Contractual Agreement (PSCA) unless they represent a conflict of interest.

 Design and training services normally do not fall under professional services unless they are very specialized.
-A requisition can be used for these services and Procurement Services will assist in determining whether a proposal from the vendor or a contractual agreement is needed.
+A requisition can be used for these services and Procurement Services will assist in determining whether a proposal from the supplier or a contractual agreement is needed.

 Policy information can be obtained by reviewing the revised Professional Services Policy.